Other Award Opportunities /

 - Middle School/High School Lesson Plans

 Project Description: Create lesson plans suitable for middle and high school student groups visiting the Arboretum.
-Include topics such as trees, insects, birds, and environmental areas.
+Include topics such as trees, insects, birds, environmental areas, climate change, invasive species, and/or science experiments.